msalib123/course/README.md

-The script analysis.R performs the following and is used to create final_tidy.txt:
+The script run_analysis.R performs the following and is used to create final_tidy.txt:

 Merges the training and the test sets to create one data set.
 Extracts only the measurements on the mean and standard deviation for each measurement.